zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 - The field `safAccess` is not required to define an empty file without a definition.
 - Classes and resources cannot be defined without the user ID list.
 - When a user has multiple definitions of the same class and resource, only the most privileged access level loads.

+## Unique cookie name for multiple zowe instances

+By default, in the API Gateway, the cookie name is apimlAuthenticationToken.
+To prevent the overwriting of default cookie name in the case of multiple instances of Zowe, there is a possibility to configure unique cookie names for each instances.

+Please follow below steps to configure unique cookie name for the instances,

+1. Open the zowe.yaml configuration file.
+2. Find or add the property ZWE_components_gateway_security_auth_uniqueCookie and set the value to true.
+3. Then the cookie name will be generated as apimlAuthenticationToken.instanceId (Eg. If the instance id is s0w1, cookie name will be apimlAuthenticationToken.s0w1)
+4. If the above is not set to true, cookie name will be “apimlAuthenticationToken”  by default.